grantmacken/gmack.nz/README.md

 WIP working files for an indieweb site

+## content

 - structured data
     - stored in docker eXistdb container 'data' volume
-    - extracted and www delivered by xQuery as HTML5 views
+    - extracted and www delivered by xQuery as hyperlinked HTML5 views
     - proxied behind openresty with views cached ...
 - resource assets
     - stored in a docker openresty container 'html' volume